cimentadaj/ml_socsci/05_unsupervised.md

 <details>
   <summary><strong>> Answer </strong></summary>

   * Seven principal components were created by `prcomp`.
-This is quite a high number, considering that provided seven variables.
+This is quite a high number, considering that we already provided seven variables.

   * The first two components, as expected, explain the majority of the variance of the original six variables with a total of 73\%.

   * As PC1 increases, so does the rankings of each institution.
-This means that higher values of PC1 will reflect university with poorer rankings (because 1st is the best university and 2000 is the worst university within the ranking).
+This means that higher values of PC1 will reflect university with poorer rankings (because a university with a 1 is the best university and with 2200 is the worst university within the ranking).

   * As PC2 increases, `publications`, `influence`, `citations` and `patents` decrease (meaning better university rankings) while the remaining four increase.

   * Overall, there doesn't seem to be great consistency between the principal components and the variables.